Grateful Dead: "Fare Thee Well"

-Barlow died in 2018 and Hunter in 2019.

-In 2022, John Mayer announced that Dead & Company's summer 2023 tour will be their last.

-Musical style and legacy
+Musical style

 The Grateful Dead formed during the era when bands such as the Beatles, the Beach Boys and the Rolling Stones were dominating the airwaves.
 "The Beatles were why we turned from a jug band into a rock 'n' roll band", said Bob Weir.
 "What we saw them doing was impossibly attractive.
 I couldn't think of anything else more worth doing."
 Former folk-scene star Bob Dylan had recently put out a couple of records featuring electric instrumentation.
 Grateful Dead members have said that it was after attending a concert by the touring New York City band the Lovin' Spoonful that they decided to "go electric" and look for a "dirtier" sound.
 Jerry Garcia and Bob Weir (both of whom had been immersed in the American folk music revival of the late 1950s and early 1960s), were open-minded about the use of electric guitars.

 The Grateful Dead's early music (in the mid-1960s) was part of the process of establishing what "psychedelic music" was, but theirs was essentially a "street party" form of it.
 They developed their "psychedelic" playing as a result of meeting Ken Kesey in Palo Alto, California, and subsequently becoming the house band for the Acid Tests he staged.
 They did not fit their music to an established category such as pop rock, blues, folk rock, or country & western.
 Individual tunes within their repertoire could be identified under one of these stylistic labels, but overall their music drew on all of these genres and, more frequently, melded several of them.
 Bill Graham said of the Grateful Dead, "They're not the best at what they do, they're the only ones that do what they do."
+Academics Paul Hegarty and Martin Halliwell argued that the Grateful Dead were "not merely as precursors of prog but as essential developments of progressiveness in its early days".
 Often (both in performance and on recording) the Dead left room for exploratory, spacey soundscapes.

 Their live shows, fed by an improvisational approach to music, were different from most touring bands.
 While rock and roll bands often rehearse a standard set, played with minor variations, the Grateful Dead did not prepare in this way.
 Garcia stated in a 1966 interview, "We don't make up our sets beforehand.
 We'd rather work off the tops of our heads than off a piece of paper."
 They maintained this approach throughout their career.
 For each performance, the band drew material from an active list of a hundred or so songs.

 The 1969 live album Live/Dead did capture the band in-form, but commercial success did not come until Workingman's Dead and American Beauty, both released in 1970.
 These records largely featured the band's laid-back acoustic musicianship and more traditional song structures.
 With their rootsy, eclectic stylings, particularly evident on the latter two albums, the band pioneered the hybrid Americana genre.